Star cluster: Open cluster

-Open clusters are very different from globular clusters.
-Unlike the spherically distributed globulars, they are confined to the galactic plane, and are almost always found within spiral arms.
+Open clusters are confined to the galactic plane, and are almost always found within spiral arms.
 They are generally young objects, up to a few tens of millions of years old, with a few rare exceptions as old as a few billion years, such as Messier 67 (the closest and most observed old open cluster) for example.
 They form in H II regions such as the Orion Nebula.

 Open clusters typically have a few hundred members and are located in an area up to 30 light-years across.
 Being much less densely populated than globular clusters, they are much less tightly gravitationally bound, and over time, are disrupted by the gravity of giant molecular clouds and other clusters.
 Close encounters between cluster members can also result in the ejection of stars, a process known as "evaporation".

 The most prominent open clusters are the Pleiades and Hyades in Taurus.
 The Double Cluster of h+Chi Persei can also be prominent under dark skies.
 Open clusters are often dominated by hot young blue stars, because although such stars are short-lived in stellar terms, only lasting a few tens of millions of years, open clusters tend to have dispersed before these stars die.

 A subset of open clusters constitute a binary or aggregate cluster.
 New research indicates Messier 25 may constitute a ternary star cluster together with NGC 6716 and Collinder 394.

 Establishing precise distances to open clusters enables the calibration of the period-luminosity relationship shown by Cepheids variable stars, which are then used as standard candles.
 Cepheids are luminous and can be used to establish both the distances to remote galaxies and the expansion rate of the Universe (Hubble constant).
 Indeed, the open cluster NGC 7790 hosts three classical Cepheids which are critical for such efforts.